Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 - Sterilize freshly harvested seeds using 1-5% sodium hypochlorite solution (NaOCl) for 1 minute before sowing.

-- Maintain aeration in the greenhouse and indoors to prevent spores spread and their settlement on leaves or stems.
+- Maintain aeration in the greenhouse and indoors to prevent spores from spreading and their settlement on leaves or stems.

 - Install thermostats and hygrometers to control temperature and humidity levels indoors.